 Sets Expectation:

-When consumers are about to embark on a checkout experience, they want to understand how much effort is in front of them.
+When consumers are about to embark on a checkout experience, they want to understand the effort required.
 This comes back to consumers wanting to be in control of their journey.

-By understanding what is coming (in the form effort) the consumer will decide whether he/she will continue on.
+By understanding what is coming (in the form of effort), the consumer will decide whether they will continue.

 Having no progress bar increases a consumer’s risk because they are unsure what’s ahead.
 Is it two steps or ten?
-And by increasing the consumer’s risk, retailers increase their own risk of not capturing a sale.
+And since consumers are risk-averse, the likelihood of them leaving the checkout is high.

 Psychological representation of progress and completing steps:

-The combination of needing to complete tasks and being visually rewarded when specific steps are completed, holds consumers to the checkout process and thus contributes to reducing bailouts.
+The combination of needing to complete tasks and being visually rewarded when specific steps are completed motivates consumers to proceed through the checkout process, thereby contributing to reduced bailouts.

 - They dampen anxiety about the chaos of life